 What is osteopenia?

 Osteopenia is a condition that begins as you lose bone mass and your bones get weaker.
 This happens when the inside of your bones become brittle from a loss of calcium.
-It is very common as you age.
+It’s very common as you age.
 Total bone mass peaks around age 35.
+Sometimes, osteopenia is a precursor to osteoporosis.
 People who have osteopenia are at a higher risk of having osteoporosis.

 Symptoms of osteopenia

-Most people who have osteopenia do not have symptoms.
-Loss of bone mass is not painful.
+Most people who have osteopenia don’t have symptoms.
+Loss of bone mass isn’t painful.
 Broken bones or fractures can occur, but these problems tend to happen once you have osteoporosis.